-- Go to www.tennesseecce.org - Under the Youth In Government tab, click on Middle School. - Select the link for your conference's upload center. - Please ensure that all fields are complete. - Please do NOT have students include line numbers in their bill.
+- Go to www.tennesseecce.org - Under the Youth In Government tab, click on Middle School. - Select the link for your conference. - Select the link for uploading. - Please ensure that all fields are complete. - Please do NOT have students include line numbers in their bill.